EL-BID/Modelo-de-prediccion-de-crecimiento-urbano-/README.md

 3. Expandability: The framework is extensible and future versions of this ever-improving model can integrate more dynamic implementation of spatial gradients and land use types.
 4. Compatibility: The interface of the framework is designed to be interoperable with concurrent modelling efforts such as SLEUTH and can be extended to include further sub-modules.

+This repo is actively maintained and incremental developments will occassionally be added here, including additional tutorials, examples or improvements to the script.

 ## User Guide
 The simulation model takes the following as inputs: